Computing finite--temperature elastic constants with noise cancellation: Introduction

 \section{Introduction}

 Elastic constants are routinely computed in molecular simulations using two mainstream methods: response--to--deformation (RTD)~\cite{Born1954book} and fluctuation--based (FB)~\cite{Parrinello82jcp,Ray1984jcp} computations.
 Their central ideas are as follows: When deforming a solid from a stress--free state, the strain tensor elements, $\varepsilon_i$ in Voigt notation, are known, and the resulting stress--tensor elements, $\sigma_i$, can be computed.
 The elastic tensor elements, $C_{ij}$, then follow from $\sigma_i = C_{ij} \varepsilon_j$.
-Alternatively, the simulation box can be fixed, and the covariance of the stress--tensor elements can be related directly to the elastic tensor: $C_{ij} = V \langle \delta \sigma_i \delta \sigma_j \rangle / (k_{\rm B} T)$, where $V$ is the volume of the simulation box and $k_{\rm B} T$ is the thermal energy, with $k_{\rm B}$ being the Boltzmann constant.
+Alternatively, the simulation box can be fixed, and an estimator be evaluated, which consists of a so-called Born term and a stress-fluctuation correction~\cite{Squire1969P,Lutsko1989JAP}.
+The Born term hinges on the Hessian matrix and is thus frequently not available, in particular for many-body or machine-learned potentials.
 Analyzing box--shape fluctuations in constant--stress simulations is also a viable approach~\cite{Parrinello82jcp} provided that meaningful barostats are employed, which can be difficult to find in standard software.
 Worth mentioning is also the determination of elastic constants through the computation of the sound velocity~\cite{Huang1950PRSL,Barron1965PPS}, which can be regarded as a FB method.
 This approach, however, relies on analyzing dynamical rather than static covariances.

-Each of the mainstream methods includes further sub--methods~\cite{Tadmor2011Book}.
-For example, at zero temperature, it suffices to compute the energy as a function of strain, though non--affine displacements may have to be accounted for.
-Alternatively, one can compute second-order derivatives of the energy with respect to atomic coordinates, where self--affine displacements can again cause complications~\cite{Tadmor2011Book, Griesser23prm}.
-Additional modifications apply in the presence of thermal fluctuations~\cite{Squire1969P,Ray1988CPR} or when the reference is stressed~\cite{Griesser23prm}.
-Accounting for quantum fluctuations, not considered here, requires yet additional terms~\cite{Schoffel2001PRB,Folkner2024JAP}.
+Each of the mainstream methods includes further sub--methods~\cite{Shinoda04PRB,Tadmor2011Book}.
+For example, at zero temperature it suffices to compute the energy as a function of strain, although internal modes must be allowed to relax in a non--affine fashion if applicable~\cite{Born1954book,Tadmor2011Book}.
+Alternatively, one can compute second--order derivatives of the energy with respect to atomic coordinates, where non--affine displacements can again cause complications~\cite{Born1954book,Tadmor2011Book}, in particular for a stressed reference~\cite{Griesser23prm}.
+Additional modifications apply in the presence of thermal fluctuations~\cite{Squire1969P,Ray1988CPR,Lutsko1989JAP} or, again, when the reference is stressed~\cite{Griesser23prm}.
+Accounting for quantum fluctuations, not considered here, requires additional terms~\cite{Schoffel2001PRB,Folkner2024JAP}.